Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Yes, there are many free route planning apps available, but they each have limitations.

-We have written an in-depth review that lists the 7 Best Free Route Planners in 2023.
+We have written an in-depth review that lists the 8 best free route planners.

 Does route optimization software also include dispatch and customer notifications?